-I utilise my performing and counselling experience by continuing to work with performers, both in a therapeutic context and as a voice teacher.
-As a visiting lecturer at Trinity Laban Conservatoire of Music and Dance, I create and present workshops to both staff and students on emotional well-being for performers.
+I utilise my performing and counselling experience by continuing to work with performers in a therapeutic context.
+As a guest lecturer at Trinity Laban Conservatoire of Music and Dance, I have created and presented workshops to both staff and students on emotional well-being for performers.
 I am also an approved therapist with the British Association of Performing Arts Medicine Trust (BAPAM), where I support performers who are experiencing emotional difficulties and performance anxiety.

 “Am I a performer because of the way that I am, or am I the way that I am because I am a performer?”

 “Is performing who I am, or what I do… or both?”

 These are questions that many performers ask themselves on a regular basis.